The Ascending Triangle Pattern in Trading: The Market Rises

 Any pattern or technical indicator has pros and cons.
 The ascending triangle is no exception.

-How to Determine an Ascending Triangle
+How to Identify an Ascending Triangle

 - Flat resistance.
 The upper line of the triangle should be horizontal.
 This line is resistance that serves as a barrier for upward movement.
 A price reversal from this level is expected.